 DOMA: Implementation of Same-Sex Spouses/Marriages

-United States v.
-Windsor, 133 S.Ct.
-2675 (June 26, 2013); section 3 of the Defense of Marriage Act, codified at 1 USC § 7.
-All grantees are expected to recognize any same-sex marriage legally entered into in a U.S. jurisdiction that recognizes their marriage, including one of the 50 states, the District of Columbia, or a U.S. territory, or in a foreign country so long as that marriage would also be recognized by a U.S. jurisdiction.
-This applies regardless of whether or not the couple resides in a jurisdiction that recognizes same-sex marriage.
-However, this does not apply to registered domestic partnerships, civil unions or similar formal relationships recognized under the law of the jurisdiction of celebration as something other than a marriage.
+Obergefell v.
+Hodges, 576 U.S. 644 (2015) – Pursuant to the Supreme Court’s 2015 decision in Obergefell v.
+Hodges, which held that States may not deny same-sex couples the right to marry, all recipients are expected to recognize same-sex marriage, including one of the 50 states, the District of Columbia, a U.S. territory, or in a foreign country given that marriage is also recognized by a U.S. jurisdiction.
 Accordingly, recipients must review and revise, as needed, any policies and procedures which interpret or apply Federal statutory or regulatory references to such terms as “marriage,” “spouse,” family,” “household member’” or similar references to familial relationships to reflect inclusion of same-sex spouse and marriages.
 Any similar familial terminology references in HHS statutes, regulations, or policy transmittals will be interpreted to include same-sex spouses and marriages legally entered into as described herein.